-As a result of the COVID-19 pandemic, and the economic havoc that led to a steep rise in unemployed workers, the U.S. government passed the Coronavirus Aid, Relief, and Economic Security Act — more commonly referred to as the CARES Act — to help support both the economy and the workforce.
+As a result of COVID-19, and the economic havoc that led to a steep rise in unemployed workers, the U.S. government passed the Coronavirus Aid, Relief, and Economic Security Act — more commonly referred to as the CARES Act — to help support both the economy and the workforce.
 Approved by Congress on March 27, 2020, and signed into law by President Trump, this act pumped $2.2 trillion into the economy.
 In addition, the act helped provided an extra $600 in financial relief on top of the unemployment compensation states are offering to those who have lost their jobs during this period.
 (These extra payments provided by the U.S. government are set to expire at the end of July 2020.)

 Additionally, the act created the Pandemic Unemployment Assistance (PUA) Program, allowing independent contractors and self-employed Americans who run a business such as an LLC, C Corp or S Corp to apply for and collect these added federal unemployment benefits.